 “Skyfall” (2012) is the 23rd James Bond film, appearing 50 years after the first one.
 It stars Daniel Craig as Bond, Judi Dench as M, Ralph Fiennes, Naomie Harris and, as the Bond girl, Bérénice Marlohe.
 Adele sings the opening song.
 Sam Mendes directs.

-Premise: MI6 is bombed by terrorists and a list of their spies has fallen into enemy hands.
-The evil villain is a former British spy who knows all their tricks and is a hacker besides.
-Bond is getting old and washed up – he cannot even shoot straight.
+Premise: MI6, British spy headquarters, is bombed by terrorists and a list of their spies has fallen into enemy hands.
+The evil villain is a former British spy who knows all their tricks and is a computer hacker besides.
+Bond is getting old and washed up – he cannot even shoot straight!
 M is threatened with forced retirement.
 A dig, no doubt, at this being the 50th anniversary of the Bond films.

 - Cool car: None except towards the end when Bond’s Aston Martin DB5 from “Goldfinger” (1964) is brought out of retirement.

 - Foreign settings: Istanbul, Scotland, Shanghai, Macau.
 The last two are beautifully photographed at night.
-Scotland looks godforsaken, like it is at the far end of the world.
+Scotland looks godforsaken, like it is at the far end of the world (which it kind of is).

 - Evil villain: Standard sicko evil genius.